spinnaker/governance/rfc/account-management.md

 With this proposal implemented, operators of Spinnaker could easily:
 - reload accounts dynamically across all types of accounts
 - add a new account source from a specific provider
-- extend the behavior of the `AccountRepository` across all types of accounts.
+- extend the behavior of the `CredentialsRepository` across all types of accounts.
 - add a new account source and get the account information from its source of truth.

 We have evidence from our customers that some form of dynamic account management is needed.